kubevirt/kubevirt/tools/perfscale-load-generator/README.md

 The load generator is a tool aimed at stressing the Kubernetes and KubeVirt control plane by creating several objects (e.g., VM, VMI, and VMIReplicaSet).
 The main functionality it provides can be summarized as follows:
 - Create the objects declared in a workload description.
 - Create VMIs in one namespace or one VMI per namespace.
-- Wait VMIs be created in each iteration.
+- Wait for VMIs to be created in each iteration.
 - Wait for VMIs to be deleted, after deleting the namespaces in each iteration (i.e., clean up the iteration).

 This tool introduces load into the system and the relevant metrics and results can be collected using the [perfscale-audit tool](https://github.com/kubevirt/kubevirt/tree/main/tools/perfscale-audit).